-This is [our] dream.
-Somnium explores alternative dream state 'realities' and the interplay of identity, phenomenon, and surreal environment through a series of vignettes.
-Uniquely fantastical, yet distinctly familiar, Somnium begs the question: are we simply subjected to the world we find ourselves in, or can we become the driving force, taking control?
-An innovative new ballet that fuses imagination with technology, coupling originally choreographed dance with projection mapping design and music to create a fully-immersive, multi-sensory experience.
-The original choreography is crafted to directly exemplify and blend with the motion graphic design of the projection mapping, resulting in a performance that suspends reality; creating a 3D environment in which body and environment ultimately become one.
+This new ballet centered around and on the architecture of Liberty Station is innovative new creation that fuses imagination with technology, coupling originally choreographed dance with projection mapping and music to create a fully-immersive, multi-sensory experience.
+Using the concepts of shapes, architecture, and symmetry, the choreography will be crafted to directly exemplify and blend with the motion graphic design of the projection mapping, resulting in a performance that suspends reality; creating a 3D environment in which body and background environment become one.